Acornsgrow/hitnmiss/README.md

 end
 ```

-The `self.get(*args)` method is responsible for obtaining the
+The `get(*args)` method is responsible for obtaining the value that you
-value that you want to cache by whatever means necessary and returning a
+want to cache by whatever means necessary and returning a
 `Hitnmiss::Entity` containing the value. *Note:* The `*args` passed into
-`self.get` are whatever the args are that are passed into
+`get` method are whatever the args are that are passed into `prime` and
-`prime` and `fetch` when those methods are called.
+`fetch` methods when they are called.

-If you wish to support the repository-level methods `.all`, `.clear`, and
+If you wish to support the repository-level methods `all`, `clear`, and
-`.prime_all`, you *must* define the `self.get_all` method on
+`prime_all`, you *must* define the `get_all` method on the repository.
-the repository.
-This method must return a collection of hashes describing the
+This method must return a collection of hashes describing the `args`
-`args` that would be used to fetch an entity and the corresponding
+that would be used to fetch an entity and the corresponding
 `Hitnmiss::Entity`.
 See example above.

 ### Set Cache Source based Expiration

 In some cases you might need to set the expiration to be a different
 value for each value.
 This is generally when you get back information in
-the `self.get` method that you use to compute the expiration.
-Once
+the `get` method that you use to compute the expiration.
+Once you have
-you have the expiration for that value you can set it by passing the
+the expiration for that value you can set it by passing the expiration
-expiration into the `Hitnmiss::Entity` constructor as seen below.
+into the `Hitnmiss::Entity` constructor as seen below.  *Note:* The
-*Note:* The expiration in the `Hitnmiss::Entity` will take precedence
+expiration in the `Hitnmiss::Entity` will take precedence over the
-over the `default_expiration`.
+`default_expiration`.

 ```ruby
 # lib/cache_repositories/most_recent_price.rb